Macil/MinecraftRcon/README.md

 to make a POST request to the path "/command", and to include a POST body parameter named "command" containing the Minecraft console command to run.

-For a few moments after the command is executed, all of the server's logs are mirrored to the client so that the client gets the response.
+After the command is executed, all of the server's logs for a game tick are mirrored to the response so that the client gets the output from the command.
+Other output from the logs may be captured in this too.

 Commands can be sent by using curl in a terminal like this: